LarkspurCA/androidweardocs/suggest.rst

           .setContentText("First Wearable notification.")
           .extend(wearableExtender)
           .build();

+ 4. Create a graphic for the notification by copying the ic_launcher.png (hdpi) icon from the mipmap folder to the drawable folder.

-3. Optionally, apply a release 4.1 style to the normal notification, such as the one used in the Big Picture example (NotificationCompat.BigPictureStyle).
+5. Optionally, apply a release 4.1 style to the normal notification, such as the one used in the Big Picture example (NotificationCompat.BigPictureStyle).

-4. Get an instance of the Notification Manager service.
+6. Get an instance of the Notification Manager service.

   .. code-block:: java

     NotificationManagerCompat notificationManager =
         NotificationManagerCompat.from(this);

-5. Dispatch the notification.
+7. Dispatch the notification.

   .. code-block:: java

     int notificationId = 1;
     notificationManager.notify(notificationId, notification);

+This app creates a notification that is sent to both the handheld and wearable.
+If necessary on the wearable, scroll through other notifications to view this one.
+The Hello World displayed on the handheld screen is part of the default app created by the new project wizard.

+The basic Suggest functionality on a wearable is handled entirely by its default system software; no custom wearable app is required.

 .. figure:: images/hello-wearable.png
     :scale: 35
     :align: right

-The result of this example is a notification with a title and body.
-If necessary, scroll through other notifications to view this one.

 Example
 --------